databrickslabs/migrate/README.md

   --users               Download all the users and groups in the workspace --workspace           Log all the notebook paths in the workspace. (metadata
                         only)
+  --notebook-format {DBC,SOURCE,HTML}
+                        Choose the file format to download the notebooks (default: DBC)
-  --download            Download all notebooks for the environment --libs                Log all the libs for the environment --clusters            Log all the clusters for the environment --jobs                Log all the job configs for the environment --metastore           log all the metastore table definitions --cluster-name CLUSTER_NAME
+  --download            Download all notebooks for the environment --libs                Log all the libs for the environment --clusters            Log all the clusters for the environment --jobs                Log all the job configs for the environment --metastore           log all the metastore table definitions --metastore-unicode   log all the metastore table definitions including
+                        unicode characters
+  --cluster-name CLUSTER_NAME
                         Cluster name to export the metastore to a specific cluster.
 Cluster will be started.